smurthys/smurthys.github.io/engagement.md

 Much of this section is for institutions outside the USA.
 (The US structure is quite different.)

-I strongly recommend that the **head of the host department** (typically Computer Science or Information Science) or **someone in institutional leadership** be the sole contact person for all communication with me.
+I strongly recommend that the **head of the host department** (typically Computer Science or Information Science) or **someone in institutional leadership** be the sole contact person for all communication about the engagement.
 The contact person should have the position and influence within the institution to coordinate, plan, and execute the engagement.
 They will also need sufficient knowledge of the academic portion of the engagement.
 For example, they should be familiar with academic catalog/scheme and syllabi if organizing a guest lecture or workshop.

 I recommend the engagement have **institutional support** because it adds "gravity" to the engagement, which in turn boosts participation.
 While I am happy to engage any audience, appropriate organization,